 - Manage geographic data (waypoints and routes) collected from various sources

 - Stewardship and ethics: Growing up in a half-native community in rural Alaska, Luc learned the value of wild lands and the importance of respectfully visiting them.
-Stewardship and ethics are woven into all aspects of this course.
+Respectful visitation is woven into all aspects of this course.

-- Risk assessment and safety: These are priorities in all of Luc's instruction.
-Luc's attention to safety was recognized when The Packraft Handbook was awarded a 2021 National Outdoor Book Award: "One of the book’s strong points is Mehl’s emphasis on safety.
+- Risk assessment and safety: These are priorities in all of Luc's work.
+Luc's attention to safety was recognized when The Packraft Handbook was awarded Banff Mountain and National Outdoor Book awards: "One of the book’s strong points is Mehl’s emphasis on safety.
 He returns to the safety angle again and again with the hope that his readers will keep it foremost in their minds."

-- Community: Join like-minded folks for weekly discussions and an online forum as we spread a culture of safety and respectful visitation.
+- Community: Join like-minded folks for weekly discussions and an online forum.

-- Hard-earned expertise: Luc has traveled over 10,000 miles in the backcountry under his own power, with all of the accomplishments and mistakes that entails.
+- Hard-earned expertise: Luc has traveled over 10,000 miles in the backcountry under his own power.
+The tools in this course have all been tested.

 - Top-tier instruction.
-From swiftwater rescue to university physics, Luc is recognized as an excellent instructor.
-"Luc is, by far, the most thoughtful and conscientious instructor I've ever had the pleasure of working with.
-He is able to explain things in a way that makes sense, and he cares as much about the experience of his students as he does about their safety. -Eric C."
+From swiftwater rescue to university physics: "Luc is, by far, the most thoughtful and conscientious instructor I've ever had the pleasure of working with.
+He is able to explain things in a way that makes sense, and he cares as much about the experience of his students as he does about their safety." -Eric C.